Polymer/old-docs-site/docs/polymer/styling.md

 Where possible, we recommend explicitly using `@import` rules to include external stylesheets in an element as this avoids the above conversion step.

-### cache-csstext attribute

-The experimental `cache-csstext` attribute can be used to change the inlining behavior for stylesheets.
-Using the attribute on `<polymer-element>` instructs {{site.project_title}} to inline the stylesheet contents instead of using `@import`.
-This attribute exists to avoid relying on browser caching of stylesheets due to a server serving stylesheets such that they expire immediately.

 ## Polyfill details

 ### Handling scoped styles